I am new to cycling - can I ride with you?

 What should I carry?

-A mobile phone, money (for refreshments & emergencies), a puncture outfit, tyre levers, pump, spare tube and any spanners needed for removing wheels.
+A mobile phone, money &/or credit card (for refreshments & emergencies), a puncture outfit, tyre levers, pump, spare tube and any spanners needed for removing wheels.
+For long rides a waterproof jacket is advisable at any time of year to cope with variations of temperature and unexpected rain.
 Front & rear lights are recommended in winter and are essential for Wednesday evening rides throughout the year.

 Which maps should I take?